Revolutionary War Veterans

 John Ward died on April 29, 1828, and is buried at Lot #1502, Spruce Avenue.
 His monument is inscribed with the epitaph: “Heaven gives us friends to bless the present scene, resumes them to prepare for the next.”

-John Fowle’s minimal monument defines the Captain as a ‘soldier of the Revolutionary War.’
+John Fowle’s minimal monument identifies the Captain as a ‘soldier of the Revolutionary War.’
 His monument is located at Lot #132, Willow Avenue.

 Daniel Coburn died on January 11, 1866.
 He is buried beside his wife, Eliza, at Lot #238, Garden Avenue.